-We will create a high-level plan for the future of the Upper Stebbings Valley and Glenside West area – how it might look, what people will need and what facilities should be provided.
+We're creating a high-level plan for the future of the Upper Stebbings Valley and Glenside West area – how it might look, what people will need and what facilities should be provided.
 The plan will include things like transport, housing density, parks and reserves, water management and resilience.
 It will be approved by Councillors before work is done to include it in the District Plan.

-- local ecology – including birds, lizards, water quality and stream life.
+- landscape and local ecology report (7.7MB PDF) – values of the landscape to the area, and information on birds, lizards, water quality and stream life.

 The Upper Stebbings Valley land was identified in the Northern Growth Management Framework (2003) which looked at how the northern suburbs would grow over the next 20 years.
 The Wellington Urban Growth Plan (2014) also identifies the land as an area available for growth.

 Please don’t hesitate to contact us if you have any questions or would like to discuss the project.